 - Annual flu shot clinics (insurance or cash payment)

-- Coordination with your other healthcare providers
+- Coordination with healthcare providers

 Student Health Insurance